-Knowing you have a plan if you are unable

-you are unable to care for someone can provide great peace of mind.
+Knowing you have a plan if you are unable to care for someone can provide great peace of mind.

 We can help you create one using our Carers UK contingency planning tool, MyBackUp: carersdigital. org/mybackup

 Reflecting on how you think